• Books

 4. What stood out to me?

 Annotating a text is not meant to be a comprehensive summary of everything that is said.
 Rather, it should focus on the most important points and raise questions for you so that you can investigate them further.
-Additionally, annotation should be a personal response to the

 Should I Take Notes While Reading A Book?